 Off-campus access to some of the resources in this guide, such as most ebooks, is restricted by license to current UHCL students, faculty, and staff.
-If prompted for your library barcode number, it's "200" followed by the seven digits of your UHCL ID number (example: 2000987456).
+If prompted to authenticate, use your UHCL username and password.

 If you have problems connecting to a resource, please contact us at 281-283-3910, or see other contact options.

 |281-283-3910 firstname.lastname@example.org UHCL Neumann Library UHCL Pearland Campus Library|